 Professor Beyer received his J.D., summa cum laude, from the Ohio State University and was inducted into the Order of the Coif.
 After practicing law in Columbus, Ohio, he received his LL.M. and J.S.D. degrees from the University of Illinois.
 Both his master's thesis and doctoral dissertation topics involved estate planning issues.

 Professor Beyer joined the faculty of the Texas Tech University School of Law in June 2005 as the Governor Preston E. Smith Regents Professor of Law.
-Previously, Prof. Beyer taught at the St. Mary's University School of Law in San Antonio, Texas from 1981 to May 2005 and has served as a visiting professor at several other law schools including Boston College, Southern Methodist University, the University of New Mexico, Santa Clara University, and LaTrobe University (Melbourne, Australia).
+Previously, Prof. Beyer taught at the St. Mary's University School of Law in San Antonio, Texas from 1981 to May 2005 and has served as a visiting professor at several other law schools including Boston College, Boston University, Ohio State University, Southern Methodist University, the University of New Mexico, Santa Clara University, and LaTrobe University (Melbourne, Australia).

-Prof. Beyer has received numerous awards for his classroom performance and student mentoring including the following awards since 2000:
+Prof. Beyer has received numerous awards for his classroom performance, student mentoring, and research including the following awards since 2000:

 - Texas Tech Teaching Academy (elected 2012)